 - The changing magnetic flux is cut by the secondary coil, hence induces an e.m.f. in the secondary coil.

-- The magnitude of the output voltage can be controlled by the ratio of the number of primary coil and secondary coil.
+- The magnitude of the output voltage can be controlled by the ratio of the number of the primary coils and secondary coil.

 Types of Current in A Transformer

 - The induced current in secondary is also an alternating current.
-The frequency of the alternating current in secondary coil is same as the frequency of the primary current.
+The frequency of the alternating current in the secondary coil is the same as the frequency of the primary current.

-- The alternating in the secondary circuit can be converted into direct current by using a pair of diode.
+- The alternating in the secondary circuit can be converted into direct current by using a pair of diodes.